-When it comes to backing up and restoring data from a database, we do have the option to use graphical user interfaces and the command line.
+When it comes to backing up and restoring data from a database, we do have the option to use graphical user interfaces (GUI) or the command line.
 There are advantages and disadvantages to both options.
-Most of the time, with a database, you will automatically have access to the command line access.
+Most of the time, with a database, you will automatically have access to the command line.
 This command-line interface will be consistent regardless of the platform that you use.
-With a GUI interface, this is typically a separate installation that connects to the database.
+With a GUI interface, there is typically a separate installation that connects to the database.
 You generally have options beyond what the database vendor offers to be able to connect to the database.
 The GUI tool interfaces with the database through application programming interfaces or running it through the command line.

 Since you can create scripts in the command line, you have the ability to combine statements together and perform tasks that cannot be done in GUI design unless it has been implemented.
 For example, from the command line, you could back up a database and immediately send the results to restore another database in the same script.
 You also have the option in the command line to connect to a remote database using the command line that is not always possible in the GUI.

 Regardless of the choice, you can restore a database even if there are errors in the files as there can be some error checking and handling with the various options.
 With either option, you can also be able to backup and restore just the data, the schema, or an option of either one.
 You can also have the option to backup and restore data from and plain text files or non-plain text files.